What Is Bankruptcy and How Does It Impact Your Credit?

 A bankruptcy could stick around on your credit report for up to a decade.
 However, you don’t have to wait for the bankruptcy to drop off your credit report to make big improvements to your credit score.

-Monitor Your Credit Report
+Monitor Your Credit Reports

 Credit reports serve as the base for your credit score.
 A credit report with negative information will lead to a bad credit score.
-With that, it’s important to keep an eye on your credit report to make sure all of the information is reported correctly.
+With that, it’s important to keep an eye on your credit reports to make sure all of the information is reported correctly.

 If you spot incorrect negative information, removing it could help your credit score improve.
 It’s a good idea to check your credit reports at least once a year.
 You can tackle this financial to-do for free at AnnualCreditReport.com.

-Make On-time Payments a Priority
+Make On-Time Payments a Priority

 Payment history is the single most important factor in your FICO score.
 In fact, it accounts for 35% of your FICO score.
 This makes sense because future lenders want to know if you have paid your bills on time.